 Say you’re implementing your own tree data type.
 A tree is an abstract data type that stores elements in a hierarchy.
 The tree components are commonly known as nodes.
 Each node in a tree has a parent node, except for the root node.
 Nodes can have zero or more children.

-Now suppose you need to provide a way to delete or clear the list of children of a given node.
+Now, suppose you need to delete or clear the list of children of a given node.
 Here’s an example that implements a tree node that uses property()

-to provide most of its functionality, including the ability to clear the list of children of the node at hand:
+to provide most of its functionality, including the ability to clear the node’s list of children:

 class TreeNode: